Commercial and Trailer Plate Renewal in Massachusetts

 November 5, 2019

 It’s that time of year again: commercial plate and trailer plate renewal!
-You were probably thinking of football, Thanksgiving, and turkeys, right?
-But here at C&S, the fall season goes hand-in-hand with getting our clients’ commercial trucks ready for this annual deadline.
+Here at C&S, the fall season goes hand-in-hand with getting our clients’ Massachusetts trailers and commercial trucks ready for this annual deadline.

 Did you know that all MA trailer plates expire on the last day of November, no matter when you originally registered the vehicle?
 Similarly, all MA commercial plates expire on the last day of December, with the same circumstances.
 As you can imagine, this creates a bit of a rush for Massachusetts RMVs.
 To keep you compliant and stress-free (at a time of year when life is already busy enough), we offer the following tips to anyone who owns or manages commercial vehicles:

 You can renew your plates as soon as you receive your RMV3 (s) in the mail.
 Here are the different ways to renew:

 - Online: If your registration renewal application reads “Ins Stamp Not Needed” (because the RMV already has your insurance info on record), you can process your renewal online.
 You should receive your registration and plate decals in the mail within 10 days.

 - By Mail: If your registration renewal application reads “Ins Stamp Not Needed”, you can also return it by mail.
 Just remember to sign the back(s) and include a check (or multiple checks) made payable to MA DOT.
 (ATTN: Mail-In Registration, Registry of Motor Vehicles, PO Box 55891, Boston, MA 02205) See Tip #3 for advice on renewing by mail.

 - In-Person: At the RMV or at our Mansfield office.
 Yep, that’s right, you could avoid the RMV if you worked with C&S. (See Tip #3)

 - Via Phone: If a phone ID number is included on your notice, you can renew over the phone.